 - To help your children improve their language skills, you can ask questions for them to answer.

 - Let the children explain parts of the story.
 This will enrich their vocabulary and help them enhance their pronunciation.

-Pick And Portray!
+Pick and Portray!

-Take this interesting reading activity.
+Take this as an interesting reading activity.
 Surely, portraying story characters will keep kids reading.
 This will keep young readers active!
 As I do this in my class, I take the floor by reading an interesting story to my young listeners.

 To keep them engrossed, I choose a storybook with many dialogues.
 I read each line with appropriate emotions and expressions to keep my pupils riveted.
 Afterward, I will ask a volunteer to read the story again.
 I encourage my readers to interpret the lines in the story by reading with feelings and proper emotions.

 Then, I take in the focus of the activity.
 I let my pupils choose their favorite characters in the story be it a major or a minor character.
-As the pupils portray their favorite character, I can see their deep connection to the material read.
+As the pupils portray their favorite characters, I can see their deep connection to the material read.

 I notice that as my learners hang out with their chosen literary characters, they are enticed to read more storybooks.
 At the same time, they are improving their reading fluency.